 The new edit tool is a valuable feature for fixing auto-correct errors, correcting spelling mistakes that can sometimes change the context of a text (like typing the wrong time), and addressing other fails that would otherwise require you to send a few more messages explaining yourself.
 You just have a limited timeframe to make changes, and it doesn't stop anyone from seeing what you wrote before.

 To edit iMessages in the Messages app, your iPhone needs to be running iOS 16.
-It also works on iPadOS 16 for iPad and macOS 13 Ventura for Mac, which are still in beta.
-Unfortunately, you cannot edit iMessages from an Apple Watch, but you can still see the edit history on watchOS 9.
+It also works on iPadOS 16.1 for iPad and macOS 13 Ventura for Mac, which were both released on Oct.
+24. Unfortunately, you cannot edit iMessages from an Apple Watch, but you can still see the edit history on watchOS 9.

 You can still edit messages sent to recipients using an older software version, but they will see each edit as a new message instead of a single message with a history they can expand.
 We go into more detail on this below.